 After you, the U.S. citizen petitioner, have prepared and assembled all the forms and other items listed above, make a photocopy for your personal records.
-Then send the whole visa petition to the USCIS "lockbox" indicated on the website instructions for Form I-130.
+You then have a choice: You can either file online or send the whole petition packet to the USCIS "lockbox" indicated on the website instructions for Form I-130.

 The lockbox will process the fee payment, then forward the petition to a USCIS Service Center for further handling.

-A few weeks after sending in the visa petition, you should get a receipt notice from USCIS.
-The will tell you to check the USCIS website for information on how long the application is likely to remain in processing.
+Soon after sending in the petition, you should get a receipt notice from USCIS.
+This will tell you to check the USCIS website for information on how long the application is likely to remain in processing.
 Look for the receipt number in the upper left-hand corner, which you will need in order to check the status of the case online at www.uscis.gov.
 There, you can also sign up for automatic email updates about the case.

 If USCIS needs additional documentation to complete the application, it will send you a letter asking for it.
-Eventually USCIS will send an approval or a denial of the visa petition.
-This may take a long time, but don't worry—it won't ultimately affect the case.
+Eventually USCIS will send an approval or a denial of the I-130 petition.
+This could take a long time, but don't worry—it won't likely affect the case.
 The "priority date" establishing your sibling's place on the (long) waiting list for a visa has already been set as of the date USCIS received the I-130 petition.